js816/UFOs/README.md

 # Summary

-In closing, there are some additional enhancements that could be made to the sight in the future based upon your desires and those of your visitors.
+In closing, there are some additional enhancements that could be made to the site in the future based upon your desires and those of your visitors.
 Potential developments include:

 - Adding a more robust dataset for visitors to enjoy and investigate